Mutual Action Plan

 Period: [Today] through [Close Date]

-Prepared by: [Your Name] e [Buyer Champion Name]
+Prepared by: [Your Name] and [Buyer Champion Name]

 STAKEHOLDERS